PlaidCloud/website/content/en/docs/concepts/containers/container-environment.md

 ### Cluster information

 A list of all services that were running when a Container was created is available to that Container as environment variables.
-This list is limited to services within the same namespace as the new Container's Pod and Kubernetes control plane services.
+This list is limited to services within the same namespace as the new Container's Pod and PlaidCloud control plane services.

 For a service named *foo* that maps to a Container named *bar*, the following variables are defined: